 That was fair and I let him know that I agreed.
 At the time, I didn’t think my backpack would fit on the rack above, but I would end up trying it on the third bus ride of the journey, and it fit fine.

-In hindsight, the bag may have fit on the rack up top, but it did not seem like it at the time.
+In hindsight, the bag may have fit on the rack up top, but it didn’t seem like it at the time.
 That would have saved 10 Quetzales or $1.29.

 No problemo, la proxima parada es la misma.